BLCM/bl3mods/Aaron0000/Balands/README.md

 -----------
 Biofuel - No change.

-Big Surplus - No change.
+Big Surplus - Increased fire damage to 10%.

 Really Big Guns - No change.